jiangsheng/jiangsheng.github.io/docs/games/frontmission/index.rst

 -----
 Melee has high accuracy and damage, but no aiming skill like dual or guide so they waste a lot of exp by destroying the body first.

-double>first>stun
+Double>First>Stun

-you can stun with flash grenade which has a 1-4 range, there aren't enough enemies worth stunning anyway, better guard their attacks for agility exp
+you can stun with flash grenade which has a 1-4 range, there aren't enough enemies worth stunning anyway, better guard their attacks for agility exp.
+Not to mention Stun is often wasted by Double activation.

+*Stun lv1: activates 40% of the time lv2: 60% lv3 80% lvmax: 90%
+*Double lv1: activates 40% of the time lv2: 60% lv3 80% lvmax: 90%
+*First lv1: activates 40% of the time lv2: 60% lv3 80% lvmax: 90%

 melee lineup in the order of damage: